Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lewisham and are not the council.
 About us

-The Standards Sub-Committee A of Lewisham Council met on Wednesday 25 February 2026 to consider a complaint made under the Council's Code of Conduct.
-The meeting's agenda included the determination of this complaint, which involved an investigation into the conduct of the Directly Elected Mayor and a Councillor.
+The Standards Sub-Committee A of Lewisham Council met on Wednesday, 25 February 2026, to determine a complaint made under the Code of Conduct.
+The committee decided that neither Mayor Brenda Dakers nor Councillor Kim Powell had breached the Members' Code of Conduct.

 Determination of a Complaint under the Code of Conduct